Classic Hot Cross Buns

 • Meanwhile, sift the bread flour, sugar, salt, cinnamon and spices into a large bowl.
 Add the yeast and gently stir together until combined.
 Create a well in the middle and pour in the sunflower oil, before pouring in the milk and butter/margarine mixture too.

 • Use a wooden spoon to bring the ingredients together and create a slightly sticky dough.
-Turn the dough out onto a floured surface and knead for 10 minutes until the dough is smooth and elastic.
+Turn the dough out onto a lightly floured surface and knead for 10 minutes until the dough is smooth and elastic.

-• Place the dough in an oiled bowl and cover with a piece of oil cling film, or a damp tea towel.
+• Place the dough in an oiled bowl and cover with a piece of oiled cling film, or a damp tea towel.
 Allow the dough to rise for at least 1 hour, or until it has doubled in size.

 • Divide the dough evenly into 12 (see notes for tips) and shape into small balls.
 Place each bun onto the baking tray, leaving a bit of space between to allow them to rise.